 Tillamook Bay is one of the great fishing destinations in the West.
 Tillamook Bay is host to five different Salmon and steelhead producing rivers (Wilson, Trask, Kilchis, Tillamook and Miami).
 Along with the bay, you’ve also got a great ocean with plenty of opportunity as well.
 Most of the fishing done in the bay by anglers is for either Spring Chinook, Fall Chinook or Coho.
 Anglers are able to ambush these fish as they work their way through the various ditches and flats that make up one of the best Salmon producing fisheries anywhere.
 We run our guided fishing charters during the best months only.
 We run the best boats in the fleet and equipment from G. Loomis and Shimano.
 Tillamook Bay offers some serious big fish opportunities and because of this, we’re pretty serious about making sure your opportunities get the best equipment made.

 Tillamook Bay Spring Chinook enter the river in May and are available to anglers through June.
-These are the largest of any of the Spring Chinook varieties that I fish for with fish into the 30 pound class.
+These are the largest of any of the Spring Chinook varieties, with fish into the 30 pound class.
 For more information about fishing for these great fish, visit my Tillamook Bay Spring Chinook page.

 For additional Salmon fishing possibilities, visit my Salmon fishing page.